Oil dips as U.S. stocks rise; prospect of OPEC action supports

 The investment bank expects Brent prices to continue trading around $60 a barrel in 2020.

-Source: Reuters (Additional reporting by Koustav Samanta; Editing by Richard Borsuk and Mark Potter)
+Source: Reuters (By Ron Bousso; Additional reporting by Koustav Samanta; Editing by Richard Borsuk and Mark Potter)